 David has published over 50 peer review articles in journals ranging from The Howard Journal of Criminal Justice and Crime Media Culture to The Journal of Investigative Psychology and Offender Profiling, The Journal of Forensic Psychiatry and Psychology and Criminal Psychology.

 His subjects have ranged from prisons and penal reform to Serial Killers, Hitmen and Family Annihilators.
-He has written 15 books – most recently Pain and Retribution: A History of British Prisons (London: Reaktion) and his professional memoir will be published in 2019.
+He has written 17 books – most recently Signs of Murder which was published in 2020.
+His professional memoir, My Life with Murderers was shortlisted for the Saltire Award in 2019.

 To view and purchase David's books, visit his Amazon Author page.